infecsean/Obsidian-Cloud/School Notes/DP English LL/Real IO Notes.md

 		- Linking to the broader work, This play on questions is also comically depicted through a game that they played called "questions".
 	- Analogy
 		- The boat analogy is presented through one of the philosophical monologues by one of rosencrantz and guildenstern.
-		- There was one flaw in that analogy, in the first sentence "Where we went wrong was getting on a boat", this is an analogy for life, and life as we know it, isn't a choice.
+		- "Where we went wrong was getting on a boat", this is an analogy for life, and life as we know it, isn't a choice.
 We don't get to choose whether or not to get on the boat, or in other words, to live.
+Off of this, we can see the root of their struggle, this false dilemma of being able to tell each other apart.
 		- This analogy otherwise sums up their sitation.
 If they are the passengers on the boat, then the wind and current is just that, the world.
-Stoppard uses this to his advantage, being a theatre of the absurd, they do seem too absurd to our world, but it serves to ask us the question: What if this isn't absurd?
+Stoppard uses this to his advantage, being a theatre of the absurd, they do seem too absurd to our world, but it serves to ask us the question: What if this isn't absurd?.
 		- Even as they accept that they can't change their fate, unless avoiding existence in the first place, they still can't accept that they are denied an explaination for their identity.
 		- Stoppard ultimately still uses the last of their existence to ask the audience further: we can't change our fate, but can we at least change who we are?

 ### Who am I?
 - Author: Alan Watts
-- Author Style:
+- Author Style: He is one of the first to interpret eastern thinking for a western audience
 - Body of work: Other speeches which also touches upon his view on life and philosophy
 - Bullet Points:
 	- Metaphors